canonical/subiquity/doc/tutorial/providing-autoinstall.rst

     version: 1
     ....

-Starting in 24.04 (Noble), to be consistent with the cloud-config based format, a top-level :code:`autoinstall:` keyword is allowed:
+Starting in 24.04 (Noble), to be consistent with the cloud-config based format, a single top-level :code:`autoinstall:` keyword is allowed:

 .. code-block:: yaml